-“For we know that the whole creation groaneth and travaileth in pain together until now.
-And not only [they], but ourselves also, which have the firstfruits of the Spirit, even we ourselves groan within ourselves, waiting for the adoption, [to wit], the redemption of our body.”
+“For we know that the whole creation groans and labors with birth pangs together until now.
+Not only that, but we also who have the firstfruits of the Spirit, even we ourselves groan within ourselves, eagerly waiting for the adoption, the redemption of our body.”

 That the question of life in space is a religious question is an important insight.
 Many evolutionists see the discovery of life in space as the final nail in the coffin of Christianity and proof of their religion of evolution.
 It would not be, of course.

-Dear Father, I thank You for an Earth so beautiful that even after the destruction caused by sin, the beauty around us still makes us think of You.
+Prayer: Dear Father, I thank You for an earth so beautiful that even after the destruction caused by sin, the beauty around us still makes us think of You.
 Help me to add my words to that witness.
 In Jesus’ Name.
 Amen.

 Author: Paul A. Bartz